English Version

 Up until the 7th April two people have been confirmed dead and one missing in their struggle to cross the border at Evros.
 The camp has now been forcefully evacuated.

-” the 35-Year-old was very sick, had a fever, and showed breathing problems.
+On the 9th April there was a riot in the female prison of Thiva after 35 year old Azizé Ntemíroglou died.
+People within the prison were talking about symptoms of corona and are asking for immediate protection and decongestion measures.
+Here is a quote from someone within the prison: ” the 35-Year-old was very sick, had a fever, and showed breathing problems.
 We were told she had a flu.
 And now they tell us that she died of her heart.
 We are afraid that, if it was coronavirus we’re all infected.
 They didn’t give us any antiseptic or gloves.
 Just a little bleach in a bottle of water.
 We are at God’s mercy.
 Help us.
 In Thebes there are also prisoners with children up to 3 years old.
 Help us “.
+About a month ago, another woman died there and from inside the prison someone said: ” despite the promises, to relieve the prisons, due to the pandemic of corovavirus, nothing has been done Still.
+Hospitals do not accept patients from prisons, there is no doctor in thebes.
+Vulnerable groups should have been released.
+We’re prisoners, not on the death penalty.”

 On 17th April people in Korydallos prisons announced they are striking, not attending work or meals, in response to overcrowding and low hygiene standards especially during the Covid-19 pandemic.
 The inmates also act in solidarity with other prisons against the state’s violent supression of protests and demands of basic hygiene and protection from Corona.